 and contemporary tourists, and the Dells’ as a subject of both commercial and artistic photography.

-The exhibition will comprise new and never-before-seen photographs.
-The catalog essays will also
+The exhibition is comprised of new and never-before-seen photographs.
+The catalog essays also

 reflect new archival research undertaken at the Wisconsin Historical Society and in the records of the